DanielAlexanderDev/DanielAlexanderDev/README.md

 # 💫 About Me:
-🚀 I'm a Junior Developer focused in Web Development.<br>🧠 I'm trying to improve my logical and abstract skills in order to be a better developer.<br>📚 Currently I'm learning Typescript and Testing.<br>🎯 Here I'll post my projects
+### 🚀 Junior Developer focused in Web Development.<br>🧠 Trying to improve my logical and abstract skills in order to be a better developer.<br>📚 Currently I'm learning Typescript and Testing.<br>🎯 Here I'll post my projects

 ## 🌐 Socials: